jordiroca94/coding-challenge/README.md

 ## Future improvments

 Refactoring CustomChartToggleButtons would be one of my priorities.
 It works well, but the code for this component can be improved.
+I would also focus on enhancing the overall styling to make everything look more polished and smooth, including incorporating animations.
+Additionally, I'll work on improving the reports layout.